History of Brook Hill

 In 1850 a Methodist circuit rider, Rev. George G. Brooke, whose territory extended from Jefferson to Emmitsburg, became aware of the fact that there was no facility in Yellow Springs or the surrounding area for holding worship services.
 Accordingly, he received permission from several of the prominent residents to hold a service there.

 The first prayer service was held in August 1850, under a large chestnut tree at the crossroads near the site of the toll gate on the Hamburg Pike, which is presently the junction of Yellow Springs and Bethel Roads.
 This area was known then as “Sistersville,” as four widowed sisters lived nearby.
-The large attendance included both whites and African-Americans.
+The large attendance included both whites and African Americans.

 Following the service, a conference was held by several of the leading citizens in the community at the carpenter shop of David S. Angleberger.
 Plans were made to construct a building where worship services could be held.
 As there was no schoolhouse in the area, the building would also be used for that purpose.